BlockchainCommons/BCSwiftSecureComponents/Docs/0-INTRODUCTION.md

 ## Overview

 The core of the Secure Components capability suite is the `Envelope`.
-This is a smart-document structure that allows for the easy representation of common cryptographic design patterns, with efficient binary formatting, strong interoperability, and the ability to support the cutting edge of cryptographic and decentralized identity specifications.
+This is a smart-document structure that allows for the easy representation of common cryptographic design patterns, with efficient binary formatting, strong interoperability, and the ability to support cutting-edge cryptographic and decentralized identity specifications.

 The prime attributes of an Envelope include: